2359451d/L4-Project/meeting_minutes/1st-week3.md

   * depends but I'm familar with JAVA
   * NOTE: consider the bootstraping compiler...might first have a compiler "Pascal to JVM" written in JAVA, then reversely have a compiler "Pascal to JVM" written in Pascal for bootstraping...
     * might be tricky...
+* might be useful to record each problem encounter (how to address) & each decision made (why)
+  * prepared for the dissertation

 # Before Next Meeting